Introduction

 The Enterprise Trap

-Many small logistics companies make a critical mistake: buying enterprise software because it's "industry standard."
+Many small logistics companies make a critical mistake: buying enterprise software because it is "industry standard."
+The result:

-- Features you'll never use (but still pay for)
+- Features you will never use but still pay for

 - Staff overwhelmed by complexity